suszynski/AntiDebug/README.md

 ### `NtGlobalFlag`

 `NtGlobalFlag` is a member of the PEB which, when a debugger is attached, has three bit flags set to 1 notably: `0x10: EAP_ENABLE_TAIL_CHECK`, `0x20: HEAP_ENABLE_FREE_CHECK` and `0x40: HEAP_VALIDATE_PARAMETERS`.
 Bypassing is as simple setting it to any value that does not match any of those flags (0 will work great).
+Also it seems these flags are only set when a program is launched with a debugger.
+When it is attached after startup they aren't.

 ## Contributing